Domestic Violence – Your questions answered

 I do not have money for an attorney, but I fear for my life.
 What should I do?

 As mentioned above, it is not necessary to approach the domestic violence court with an attorney.
 In other words, members of the public are able to approach the court on their own.
-In more complex matters it may be wise to seek legal counsel from one of the various Legal services that are rendered for free.
-The literal translation means "for the public good" organizations in South Africa.
+In more complex matters it may be wise to seek legal counsel from one of the various pro bono organizations in South Africa.

 IF YOU, OR SOMEONE YOU KNOW, ARE A VICTIM OF DOMESTIC VIOLENCE, PLEASE CONTACT US FOR ASSISTANCE.
 HELP IS AVAILABLE!